Ashmore Park: Buses

 Bus routes serving Ashmore Park include the 9, 57, 59 and 69 lines.

-The 59 route, operated by National Express West Midlands, provides the most frequent service to the estate from Wolverhampton via Heath Town, New Cross Hospital and Wednesfield roughly every six minutes during the day (Monday-Saturday) and every 12 minutes in the evenings, on Sundays, and bank holidays.
+The 59 route, operated by National Express West Midlands and Let'sGo, provides the most frequent service to the estate from Wolverhampton via Heath Town, New Cross Hospital and Wednesfield roughly every six minutes during the day (Monday-Saturday) and every 12 minutes in the evenings, on Sundays, and bank holidays.

 The 69 route, also operated by National Express West Midlands, services the lower part of the estate between Wolverhampton and Walsall via Heath Town, New Cross Hospital, Wood End, Coppice Farm, New Invention, Beechdale, and Reedswood Retail Park.
 This service operates every 30 minutes during the day (Monday-Saturday) and hourly during the day on Sunday.

-The 57 route, operated by Diamond West Midlands, also serves the lower zone of the estate.
-It runs from Wolverhampton to Bilston via Heath Town, Park Village, Wednesfield, Wood End, Lyndale Park, and Willenhall.
-An hourly service operates during the daytime, Monday-Saturday.
+The 57 route, operated by Chaserider, also serves the lower zone of the estate.
+It runs from Wolverhampton to Willenhall via Heath Town, Park Village, Wednesfield, Wood End and Lyndale Park.
+An hourly service operates during the daytime, Mon-Sat.
+The service previously continued to Bilston.

 The 9 route, operated by National Express West Midlands, runs between Walsall and Wolverhampton via Rushall, Pelsall, Bloxwich, New Invention, Wednesfield and Bentley Bridge retail park.
 This does not enter the estate, rather running along Lichfield Road with stops near Peacock Avenue.